 To learn more about WordPress Permalinks, go here:

-After resaving your Permalinks settings, refresh your web browser and check to see if this has fixed the problem.
-If this fixes the issue, then your .htaccess file was either missing or was deleted from your server.
+After resaving your Permalinks settings, refresh your web browser and check to see if this has fixed the issue.
+If this fixes the error, then your .htaccess file was either missing or was deleted from your server.

 If the problem still persists, try the solution below.